-26. Continue and improve the listing process of Protected Areas under the SPAW Protocol with relevant Contracting Parties, as appropriate, and further develop the cooperation for listed protected areas.
-Depending on the decisions that will be made during STAC 10 and if funding is available, the SPAW-RAC could support and promote the reactivation of CaMPAM.
+- 23. Continue and improve the listing process of Protected Areas under the SPAW Protocol with relevant Contracting Parties, as appropriate, and further develop the cooperation for listed protected areas. - 24.
+If funding is available, the SPAW-RAC could support the development of a proposal for the creation of a network for SPAW-listed protected areas with the purpose of understanding and addressing the needs of protected area managers to improve protected area effectiveness.

-27. The major outputs and indicators of achievement under this sub-programme will be:
+25. The major outputs and indicators of achievement under this sub-programme will be: